When you buy something through one of the links on our site, we may earn an affiliate commission.

 But, alas, there are always some trade-offs when you go for the budget options.
 If you’re flexible as to what you file your calluses with and don’t like the sound of this option, check out our pick for hardcore dirtbag climbers which is also ultra-affordable.

-Best with Handle: Tweezerman LTD Pedro Callus Stone
+Best with Handle: Tweezerman Sole Smoother Antibacterial Callus Stone

 A pumice stones can come with or without a handle which is usually made of wood or plastic.